Aller au contenu principal

 You keep an anchor when things go off-script.

 If something goes wrong, you find the right phrases and the right numbers fast.
-The emergency chapter is built to open in two taps, even when you're tired or under pressure.
+The emergency chapter is built to open in two taps, even when you're tired or stressed out.

 What travelers say